OpenDataDSL/documentation/docs/product/API Reference Guides/polyglot/python-process.md

 * Creates context variables that can be used in your script:
     * PROCESS_CONFIG - contains the JSON of the process configuration
     * TASK - contains the JSON of the task configuration
-    * SDK - the javascript sdk, already connected using the process runners credentials
+    * SDK - the [python sdk](/docs/sdk/python), already connected using the process runners credentials
-    * PROCESS - the process class which allows you to communicate with the process execution log
+    * PROCESS - [the process sdk](/docs/sdk/python#process-sdk) class which allows you to communicate with the process execution log
 * Checks for the name of a private script as the input parameter
 * Pulls the script from the platform and applies to the current context
 * Starts the process and runs your script in a MAIN phase